 The triangular elements are reflective of federation square, triangles are strong and so signify strength of unified AIDS community.

 The ribbon is covered in contemporary aboriginal art characterized by sets of dots.
 The ripple patterns represent different sectors in our community joined together by the IAS represented by the bands connecting the ripple patterns.

 Inspired by Aboriginal stone arrangements.
 Each rock represents all the advocates; people living with HIV, researchers and others in building a solid foundation geared to eliminate the epidemic of AIDS.

 This is resting on Uluru represented by the red ground.

 Chintami Ricci, 25, Indonesia

-The modern geometric shape symbolizes Melbourne's Federation square, and symbolizes everyone involved in the AIDS response being interconnected.
+The modern geometric shape symbolizes Melbourne's Federation square, and everyone involved in the AIDS response being interconnected.
 The AIDS ribbon can adjust to the building's shape.

 Ahmad Jubair, 19, Bangladesh